Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Leading and subleading eigenvectors

 Although there are multiple $SPOT$ contributions to the state, it still satisfies the TR condition \eref{eq:gorkov-time-rev_main}.
 However, the transformation properties of individual components involve complex numbers, which means that the gap function represented by the $3\times 3$ matrices cannot simply be written with real numbers.
 To illustrate this fact, we show in \fref{fig:b1g_phase} a polar plot of the weighted distribution of phases in the complex plane of the $\blacktriangle$ B$_{1g}^+$ gap function \fref{fig:gaps_b1g} at $i\omega_0$, on a semi-log scale.
 It is defined by

-The black line corresponds to the distribution of phases when we include all the matrix elements entering the gap functions, while the distribution of the separate $SPOT$ contributions are shown with the same color as in Table~\ref{tab:spot_contributions_b1g_a2g}.
-For a given $SPOT$ contribution, the distribution has mostly $\phi \in \{0, \frac{\pi}{2}, \pi, \frac{3\pi}{2} \}$ angles, in other words a given SPOT contribution can be represented by mostly real or imaginary numbers.
-The purely imaginary ones are imposed by the $C_4$ symmetry operation acting on the spin-space of inter-orbital components.
+The black line corresponds to the distribution of phases when we include all the matrix elements entering the gap functions.
+The colored distributions are associated to a single $SPOT$ characters, with colors associated to characters as in Table~\ref{tab:spot_contributions_b1g_a2g} and the contours of \fref{fig:gaps_b1g}.
+For a given $SPOT$ contribution, the distribution has mostly $\phi \in \{0, \frac{\pi}{2}, \pi, \frac{3\pi}{2} \}$ angles, in other words a given SPOT contribution can be represented by purely real or imaginary numbers.
+The purely imaginary ones are imposed by the $C_4$ symmetry operation detailed in Appendix~\ref{sec:group}, acting on the spin-space of inter-orbital components.
 Including all $SPOT$ contributions creates the wild phase distribution seen in black in \fref{fig:b1g_phase}.
 This kind of distribution emerging from the interference of different $SPOT$ contributions is unavoidable in multi-orbital systems with SOC.
 It is not clear how these phases affect physical observables.